jcrodriguez1989/weeddream/Post/medium.md

 <!-- # 9   nice flower -->
 <!-- # 10  nice flower -->

-Do you see something else of the layers that I have not observed?
-Please comment below 👇!
+These are my personal appreciations of what I get from the effects of each layer.
+But do you see anything else about the layers that I have not seen?
+Please comment below!

 ## Using Selected Layers for Final Result